-Lebo Tells the Inside Stories Behind 8 Works from His Latest Collection
+Lebo Tells the Inside Stories Behind 8 of His Amazing Creations

 Miami artist David “Lebo” Le Batard puts a lot of thought into his art—and we mean A LOT.

 If you ever have the chance to talk to Lebo about his artwork, you will quickly find yourself taken aback by the sheer level of insight and hidden meaning he embeds into every single composition.